appjr5/Automation-Script-for-OS-Installation/README.md

 Install Required Tools:
 Ensure wget and dd are installed on your system:
-Linux/Mac: These are typically pre-installed.
+(Linux/Mac: These are typically pre-installed.
-Windows: Install them using a package manager like Chocolatey or use WSL (Windows Subsystem for Linux).
+Windows: Install them using a package manager like Chocolatey or use WSL (Windows Subsystem for Linux).)

-Run the Program:
+Run the Program

 Run the script with bash